 Boa Island and the Caldragh Cemetary Janus Head

 Boa Island is located in Lower Lough Erne which is in Fermanagh.
-Lough Erne is located in the north-west corner of Ireland.
-The Lough is made up of 2 large lakes with Enniskillen sitting on an island which separates the upper and a lower lough that runs into the sea in Donegal through Ballyshannon.
+Lough Erne is located in the northwest corner of Ireland.
+The Lough is made up of 2 large lakes with Enniskillen sitting on an island that separates the upper and a lower lough that runs into the sea in Donegal through Ballyshannon.
 Within the lake are several beautiful and mysterious islands including Boa Island, Lusty Beg, Lusty More, Devenish and White Island.

 The Janus Stone Boa Island